I’m a children’s ghostwriter and rewriter (editor).

 A note here, you wouldn’t use “he thought ‘to himself’” or “wondered ‘to himself’”.
 The reader will know that he’s thinking to himself.

-I prefer italics for internal dialog for young readers.
+I prefer italics for internal dialogue in young readers’ books.
 It’s easy to spot that the main character is talking to herself.
 And, it helps create a deeper connection between the reader and the main character.

 3. Show it, don’t tell it.